eenikov/Arduino-based-bi-copter-experiments/README.md

 <img src="BiNano.jpg" width="600">

 ## Learning Goals
-- Obtain linaer dynamic models from input-output data.
+- Obtain linear dynamic models from input-output data.
 Examples inlucde autoregressive models with exogenous input (ARX), state space model based on N4SID subspace method.
 - Investigate the the effect of bandwidth and amplitude of the test input on the obtained model.
 - Evaluate different model orders using physical and numerical considerations (creiteria such as autocorrelelation and cross correlation of the resiudual)
 - Learn how to design closed-loop controllers using PID and state space-based approaches.